-"But you could actually have a mismatch between these two," Trugman says.
+"But you could actually have a mismatch between these two," Trugman said.
 "Your trait velocity could be much slower than your climate velocity, in which case the trees in that particular location are not going to be very suitable for the new climate."

-In other words, the trees may survive for now, but they won't grow or reproduce.
+In other words, the trees may be surviving for now, but they won't be growing or reproducing.

-It's possible that scientists could see no shift in traits at all, Truman says.
-And while this might sound more hopeful, in reality it would indicate that something was preventing the communities from adapting-perhaps a loss of species or genetic diversity, or simply the absence of more resilient species nearby that can provide seeds.
+It's possible scientists could see no shift in traits at all, Truman noted.
+And while this might sound more hopeful, in reality it would indicate something was preventing the communities from adapting - perhaps a loss of species or genetic diversity, or simply the absence of more resilient species nearby that can provide seeds.